rossetti/KSLBook/docs/04-Chapter4.md

 schedule E_a at time t + TBA_i
 ```

+We increase the number in the system $N(t)$ by 1 and check if the number of busy servers $B(t)$ is less than the capacity $c$.
+If so, we start the customer into service; otherwise, we place the customer in the queue.

 **End of Service Actions for Event $E_s$**
 ```
 B(t) = B(t) - 1